biagiom/AccessoryShield/README.md

-= Accessory Shield Library for Arduino boards =
+# Accessory Shield Library for Arduino boards

 This library allows an Arduino board to use the actuators, sensors and OLED display of the DFRobot Accessory Shield.

-For more info see the [Product web page](https://www.dfrobot.com/index.php?route=product/product&product_id=1045) or the [Wiki page](https://www.dfrobot.com/wiki/index.php/Accessory_Shield_for_Arduino_SKU:DFR0270)
+For more info see the [Product page on DFRobot web site](https://www.dfrobot.com/index.php?route=product/product&product_id=1045) or the [Wiki page](https://www.dfrobot.com/wiki/index.php/Accessory_Shield_for_Arduino_SKU:DFR0270)

 To control the OLED display through the I2C interface, the Accessory Shield Library includes a modified version of